apache/cassandra/src/java/org/apache/cassandra/db/tries/MemtableTrie.md

 The descriptions above were given without prefix nodes.
 Handling prefixes is just a little complication over the update process where we must augment `updatedNode` with any applicable content before applying the change to the parent.
-To do this we expand the state tracked in `ApplyState` a little to:
+To do this we expand the state tracked to:
-- `existingPreContentNode` which points to the existing node including any prefix
+- `existingPreContentNode` which points to the existing node including any prefix,
-- `existingPostContentNode` which is obtained by skipping over the prefix (for simplicity we also treat leaf nodes like a prefix with no child) and is the base for all child updates (i.e. it takes the role of `existingNode` in the descriptions above)
+- `existingPostContentNode` which is obtained by skipping over the prefix (for simplicity we also treat leaf nodes like a prefix with no child) and is the base for all child updates (i.e. it takes the role of `existingNode` in the descriptions above),
-- `updatedPostContentNode` which is the node as changed/copied after children modifications are applied
+- `updatedPostContentNode` which is the node as changed/copied after children modifications are applied,
+- `contentIndex` which is the index in the content array for the result of merging existing and newly introduced content, (Note: The mutation content is only readable when the cursor enters the node, and we can only attach it when we ascend from it.)
+- `transition` remains as before.

-and we then apply the content (from existing prefix or newly introduced) to compile an `updatedPreContentNode` which the parent is made to link to (which is equal to `updatedPostContentNode` if no content applies).
+and we then attach `contentIndex` to compile an `updatedPreContentNode` which the parent is made to link to.
+This will be equal to `updatedPostContentNode` if no content applies, i.e. `contentIndex == -1`.

 ("Pre-" and "post-" refer to descent/iteration order, not to construction order; e.g. `updatedPreContentNode` is constructed after `updatedPostContentNode` but links above it in the trie.)